 If a parent lives in board and care in Encinitas or assisted living, chances are that you don’t see them every day.
 However, scheduling at least a weekly visit can be important to help you monitor their health.
 Be sure to ask the staff at the board and care home to contact you if they notice changes, as well.

-With board and care in Encinitas, you tend to have six or fewer residents, which can make easier for the staff members to notice problems quickly.
+With board and care in Encinitas, you tend to have six or fewer residents, which can make it easier for the staff members to notice problems quickly.
 In addition to keeping an eye out for problems, schedule regular medical check-ups.
 Take your parent to the appointment and if they don’t have objections, spend some time talking with the doctor and your parent.
 You also can call the doctor prior to the visit and express your concerns.
 Sometimes a doctor or nurse will have more luck discussing health issues than a child or spouse.

 If you are interested in finding a home for board and care in Encinitas or elsewhere in San Diego County, contact Care Placement today.
 We are San Diego’s largest free eldercare referral service and can help you find a board and care home, assisted living facility, nursing home or in-home care for yourself, your parent or your spouse.